Skip to main content

 Positive, engaged employees will likely say yes and may offer details.
 Disengaged employees will state no and may reiterate why they feel this way.

-Want to get an employee survey all wrong?
-Here are the steps to take:
+Want to get an employee survey right?
+Here are the things to avoid:

 We can't stress enough the importance of monitoring employee engagement, especially if you have remote employees whose mental and emotional health can be hard to gauge.